Commodities We Consume in Everyday Life

 The most direct route to the commodities market for investors is through the futures markets, but ETF and ETN markets have brought them to our stock accounts.
 Additionally, many companies that trade on stock exchanges are directly involved in specific commodities as producers, and almost all are consumers of the raw materials necessary to manufacture products that arrive at stores for sale.
 Even our cell phones require commodities; there are rare earth metals that make all of the high-tech applications work these days.

 The population of planet earth continues to grow.
-Commodities are finite goods, there is only so much of a commodity available at a price.
+Commodities are finite goods; there is only so much of a commodity available at a price.
 As global demand for raw materials increases, it will likely lead to more demand and higher production costs thus increasing commodity prices.
 Therefore, the commodities we use each day are likely to go up in price in the future as demand increases because more people compete for those staple goods.
-However, be careful as commodities are volatile assets and other factors will impact price along with steadily increasing demand.
+However, be careful as commodities are volatile assets and other factors will impact the price along with steadily increasing demand.

 We consume commodities every day as members of modern society.
 Harness your experience as a consumer to enhance your investment returns by watching prices, questioning changing expenses and researching the reasons for those changes; the chances are that changes in raw material prices are the reason.
 Commodities are some of the most responsive assets when it comes to shifts in both micro and macroeconomic cycles.
-Incorporate your knowledge into your investing and trading activities and it is likely that you will see results improve, and your assets grow.
+Incorporate your knowledge into your investing and trading activities, and it is likely that you will see results improve, and your assets grow.